Frontend-io/documentation/quickstarts/receivingmoney.md

 -H "Authorization: Bearer SECRET_KEY"
 ```

-The response contains a `data` object which contains the transaction status in `data->status`, and contains the status message in  `data->gateway_response`.
-The status can either be `success` for when the payment was made successfully, `failed ` for when the payment failed, and `abandoned` for when the user didn't complete the transaction.
-The `gateway_response` describes the `status`.
+The response contains a `data` object which contains the transaction status in `data->status`.

 The `data` object also contains an object called `authorization` which has the `authorization_code` for the payment instrument the customer paid with which you can store against the user to be used to charge the users subsequently.
 Learn more at [Recurring Payment Quickstart](https://developers.paystack.co/docs/recurring-quickstart).